bangbay/wp-user-avatar/readme.txt

 * Allow Contributors and Subscribers to upload their own avatars.
 * Limit upload file size and image dimensions for Contributors and Subscribers.

+Visit WP User Avatar(http://wpuseravatar.com/) for more information and documentation.

 == Installation ==

+Visit WP User Avatar(http://wpuseravatar.com/) for more information and documentation.

 1. Download, install, and activate the WP User Avatar plugin.
 2. On your profile edit page, click "Edit Image".